 A Learning Contract is a formal contract that will include specific measurable, behavioral objectives, expectations, responsibilities, and consequences.
 These learning contracts are designed to provide very specific expectations and objectives that may be used to guide progression, to proactively to prevent the student from failing to meet progression requirements, or to facilitate restoration of the student to good academic standing within the Program.
-Contracts may be developed to address student performance in either the classroom or clinical practice environment and may relate to issues regarding any of the Program requirements including academic performance or professional behavior.
+Contracts may be developed to address student performance in either the classroom or clinical practice environment and may relate to issues regarding any of the Program requirements.
 Once established, the learning contract will be provided to the student in written form from the Chair of the ARC following the ARC meeting.